SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf Of Investors Of Piedmont Lithium Inc. - PLL

 (MENAFN- PR Newswire)

 NEW YORK, Sept.
-3, 2024 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Piedmont Lithium Inc. ("Piedmont Lithium" or the "Company") (NASDAQ: PLL ).
-Such investors are advised to contact Danielle
+9, 2024 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of Piedmont Lithium Inc. ("Piedmont Lithium" or the "Company")

 or 646-581-9980, ext.